yaleh/ArtiGround/README.md

-# ArtiGround
+# ArtiGround (Artifact Playground)

 ArtiGround is an interactive coding environment that combines a chat interface with a live code editor and preview.
-It's designed to help developers quickly prototype, experiment, and learn various web technologies.
+It leverages Large Language Model (LLM) capabilities to help developers quickly prototype, experiment, and learn various web technologies by generating executable widgets (artifacts) for different web frontend frameworks.

 ## Features

-- 🤖 AI-powered chat interface for coding assistance
+- 🤖 AI-powered chat interface for coding assistance, powered by LLMs
 - 📝 Live code editor with syntax highlighting
-- 👁️ Real-time preview of your code
+- 👁️ Real-time preview of your code, including generated artifacts
 - 🗂️ File explorer for managing project files
 - 🖥️ Console output for debugging
 - 📦 Multiple project templates to choose from